eric-aver/angular-styleguide/a1/README.md

 ## Controllers

+** We don't do contrallerAs regularly, seems like it would be a good change **

 ### controllerAs View Syntax

 ###### [Style [Y030](#style-y030)]

   - Use the [`controllerAs`](http://www.johnpapa.net/do-you-like-your-angular-controllers-with-or-without-sugar/) syntax over the `classic controller with $scope` syntax.